 So, when you have new asphalt installed, what should you know about driving on it?
 Can you drive on new asphalt immediately or should you wait?
 Let’s learn more about what you should know about driving and your new asphalt.

-What Drivers Need to Know About Asphalt Paving
+Drivers Should Know These Asphalt Paving Facts

 Timeframes for Asphalt